Harry908/JobWise/docs/mobile/02-profile-feature.md

 - Comprehensive validation and error handling

 ### Profile Creation Requirements

 **Required for initial profile creation:**
 - Personal Info: `full_name` and `email` (minimum)
-- Skills: Empty skills object `{}` (auto-created with empty lists)

-**Optional components (can be added later):**
+**Completely optional (can be added/updated anytime):**
 - Professional summary
 - Work experiences
 - Education entries
-- Technical/soft skills
+- Skills (technical, soft, languages, certifications)
 - Projects
-- Certifications
-- Languages
 - Custom fields

-This allows users to create a basic profile quickly and progressively build it over time.
+**Progressive Profile Building**: Users can create a minimal profile with just name and email, then add or update any component at any time through the profile edit screen.
+The backend accepts partial updates, so users only need to send changed fields.

 ---